By: Thorsten Overgaard

 (as in "M3", "M6", "M7" etc.)

-A) The M originally stands for "Messucher", which is German for "Viewfinder".
+A) The M originally stands for "Messsucher", which is German "Meßsucher" for "Rangefinder".
 The "3" in M3 was chosen because of the three bright line finders for the 50, 90 and 135 mm lenses.
 Later the numbers of the M cameras were more or less chosen to follow each other.

 M-body evolution in chronologic order: